Welcome to the Harwich Historical Society online.

 Please click here for a printable version of our membership form, or contact the museum by email or call (508) 432-8089.

 We invite you to join our active group of volunteers who are involved in all parts of museum work.
 They enjoy fellowship with like-minded volunteers and the opportunity to learn more about Harwich history.
-There are opportunities in guiding, working with collection materials, exhibit construction, gift shop assistance, and more.
+There are opportunities in guiding, working with collection materials, exhibit construction, programs, gift shop assistance, and more.
 We'd love to hear from you.